Social Service Notes on Cases

 The Social Service Note Edit Logs shows the list of any edits made to these notes, who made the edit, and the date and time of the edit.

 Information about social service notes is available in reports on the Case Data > Social Service Note Metadata subtable.
-As indicate above, the text of the Notes is not intentionally not available in reports.
+As indicated above, the text of the Notes is intentionally not available in reports.
 This subtable will produce one row for each category/unit row on a case.

 Unless a user's role has the "View/Edit Social Service Notes" permission, the Social Service Notes block displays "You do not have permission to edit Social Service Notes".